3milychu/criminal/README.md

-# Criminal - IN PROGRESS
+# Criminal - Under development

 "Criminal" is an audiovisual composition that calls out how often the COMPAS algorithm correctly identifies reoffending criminals, and how often it premptively labels reoffenders based on race.